illescasDaniel/BokehCIFilterEffect/README.md

 Modification of [**Filterpedia**](https://github.com/FlexMonkey/Filterpedia)'s [Bokeh filter](https://github.com/FlexMonkey/Filterpedia/blob/master/Filterpedia/customFilters/Bokeh.swift) adapted to swift 4.

-Main changes:
+**Main changes:**

 *   Converted to Swift 4 syntax
 *   Changed unwrapped optionals to optionals
-*   Changed one of the attribute keys to the swift constant: kCIInputImageKey
+*   Changed one of the attribute keys to the constant: kCIInputImageKey
-*   The file contains now only "MaskedVariableCircularBokeh" and "MaskedVariableHexagonalBokeh" clases
+*   The file contains now only "MaskedVariableCircularBokeh" and "MaskedVariableHexagonalBokeh" classes

 ### License